sunnybank101/BellTower/README.md

 <h2>Fine Tuning [TBD]</h2>
 <list>
-  <li>Audio Delays - from sense to audio playing - see the NodeRed flow
+  <li>Audio Delays - from sense to audio playing - see the NodeRed flow to introduce the appropriate delays per bell
-  <li>Consider remote access to the Raspberry PI eg Wifi AP
+  <li>Consider remote access to the Raspberry PI eg <a href="https://www.tomshardware.com/how-to/raspberry-pi-access-point">Wifi AP</a>
-  <li>Consider how to easily update the Arduino code (eg from the Raspberry PI)
+  <li>Consider how to easily update the Arduino code (eg install the Arduino IDE on the Raspberry PI)
   <li>
   <li>
 </list>